icdada/frida-gadget/README.rst

 | 4.
 Observe the network traffic using a proxy tool such as `Burp Suite <https://portswigger.net/burp>`_ or `Caido <https://caido.io/>`_.

-Tips: How to know device architecture?
+How to know device architecture?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 | Connect your device and run the following command:
 |